flofriday/TU_Wien_Addressbook/README.md

 [Download](https://github.com/flofriday/TU_Wien_Addressbook/releases/latest) the latest release for Android.

+> **Warning**
-**Warning :** While the data this app displays, comes from an official TU Wien API, the app itself is not official!
+> While the data this app displays, comes from an official TU Wien API, the app itself is not official!

 ## Features